Tanvez/personal-site/README.md

-Testing Jira Smart Commit with time working?
+Testing Jira Smart Commit with in progress